rjdean123/rjdean123.github.io/_posts/2016-05-25-cardboard-game.md

 layout: post
 title:  "Google Cardboard Game"
 date:   2016-04-06
-excerpt: "A simple game as an introduction to the Google Cardboard and budget VR."
+excerpt: "A simple game that I made as an introduction to the Google Cardboard and budget VR."
 project: true
 tag:
 - google
 - cardboard
 - game
-comments: true
+comments: false
 ---

 hello world